leaner-js/leaner/website/docs/guide/components.md

 [ Icon, { name: 'user' } ]
 ```

 This will produce the markup presented above.
-However, if `name` is a reactive state, the component won't work.
+However, if `name` is a reactive state, the component won't work, because it's not possible to concatenate a constant string with a function.

 You could create another version which expects `name` to be a function: